anupray95/Online-Examination-System-Using-JAVA/README.md

 # Online-Examination-System

 ## How to RUN
-1.Clone the Project(Test) and add it to Eclipse.
+1. Clone the Project(Test) and add it to Eclipse.

-2.Create db(oracle) tables as mentioned in SQLtables.txt.
+2. Create db(oracle) tables as mentioned in SQLtables.txt.

-3.Change USERID and PASSWORD according to your db in Test/src/db/Provider.java.
+3. Change USERID and PASSWORD according to your db in Test/src/db/Provider.java.

-5.Change end time of timer in Test/WebContent/QAll.jsp.
+5. Change end time of timer in Test/WebContent/QAll.jsp.

-4.RUN
+4. RUN

 N.B:-Make sure that you have an active internet connection.